Are you worried you have fruit flies? But they don’t look quite right? Well, you don’t have fruit flies.

 Spray the neem oil on the top of the potting soil.
 Make sure you drench it.
 You should also spray anywhere you see the adult gnats flying.

-When the larvae feed off soil that’s absorbed neem oil, there are strange effects.
-This includes the lack of wanting to eat or to mate.
+There are strange effects when the larvae feed off soil that’s absorbed neem oil.
+This includes the lack of wanting to eat or mate.
 So, they die.

 The oil will smother the adult gnats you spray.
 The oil is so thick it covers the gnat’s pores.